 Bokeh photography techniques and tips

-Bokeh can be described as the effect of a soft out of focus background that one gets when photographing a subject using fast lenses at wide apertures like f/2.8 or wider.
-In layman terms, bokeh is the aesthetic or pleasing quality of out of focus blur in a photo.
+Bokeh can be described as the effect of a soft out-of-focus background that one gets when photographing a subject using fast lenses at wide apertures like f/2.8 or wider.
+In layman’s terms, bokeh is the aesthetic or pleasing quality of the out-of-focus blur in a photo.

 Bokeh photography is a comprehensive and popular form of photography that is mostly applied to create unusual and attractive visual effects in photographs.
 This article is going to discuss the various bokeh techniques and tips that will assist you in having that perfect blurred shot.

 - Maximize the distance between the subject/object and the background

 Use larger apertures

 Bokeh isn’t created by the camera; instead, your lens and optics are responsible for rendering the out-of-focus areas.
 Therefore, the first step should be setting your lens to its lowest value also referred to as the maximum aperture.
 You can do this by shifting your camera mode to aperture priority and adjusting the f-number to the lowest value your camera will allow.